rust-pcap/pcap/README.md

 # pcap

-This is a **Rust language** crate for accessing the packet sniffing capabilities of pcap (or wpcap on Windows).
-If you need anything feel free to post an issue or submit a pull request!
+This is a **Rust language** crate for accessing the packet sniffing capabilities of libpcap (or wpcap on Windows).
+If you need anything, feel free to post an issue or submit a pull request!

 [![CI](https://github.com/rust-pcap/pcap/workflows/CI/badge.svg)](https://github.com/rust-pcap/pcap/actions/workflows/ci.yml)
 [![Coverage](https://rust-pcap.github.io/pcap/badges/flat.svg)](https://rust-pcap.github.io/pcap/index.html)